-Responding to Connecticut's recently passed law (SB00970) requiring a workplace violence committee, risk assessment and response plan?
+Responding to Connecticut's recently passed law (Public Act 11-175) requiring a workplace violence committee, risk assessment and response plan?

 Implementing a workplace violence program?